-Let’s say Alex, a 33-year-old accountant, is struggling to meet mortgage payments and needs to do a short sale on their home.
+Let’s say Alex, a 33-year-old accountant, is struggling to meet mortgage payments, is “underwater” on the home, and needs to do a short sale on their home.
 How do they do this?

 First, Alex files a hardship letter with their lender explaining why the mortgage can’t be fully repaid along with documentation like pay stubs and tax returns.
 Alex’s mortgage lender then decides to approve the home for a short sale, and the property is designated as a short sale in the sales listing.

 Let’s say Gina and Tina are first-time home buyers.
 For their new home they need a place that is bright and roomy enough for their three cats, two birds and a golden retriever.
 They fall in love with Alex’s short sale home.
-Best of all, they can afford it since the sale price is below market value!
-Gina and Tina send their offer directly to the lender.
+Gina and Tina have their realtor provide the short sale offer to the lender.

 The time frame in a short sale varies from that of a traditional home sale.
-Alex’s lender can take weeks (or months) to reply to Gina and Tina’s offer.
-If the lender accepts their short sale offer, the lender can ask Gina and Tina to close the loan quickly, which will typically be in a couple of weeks.
+Alex’s lender can take a few weeks to make a decision on the offer.
+If the lender accepts their short sale offer, an approval letter will be issued by the lender detailing the terms of the deal.

 Getting the bid accepted by a lender requires a little more finesse because the listing agent representing the lender in the sale is looking for specific things within the offer.
 A real estate agent with experience in these types of sales can be very helpful.
 If you don’t have one yet, our friends at Rocket Homes Real Estate LLC can match you up with a real estate agent in your area who will help you find what you’re looking for.1,2